-Here are some key elements of training a puppy and some of the steps you can take to create a balanced, happy life together.
+Before you start teaching the specific “skills,” like sit, stay, and going potty outside, here are some fundamentals to start with, and some of the steps you can take to create a balanced, happy life together.

-Two of the most common questions among owners of new puppies are: when should you start training, and what things should you start teaching?
+Two of the most common questions among owners of new puppies are: when should you start training a puppy, and what things should you start teaching?
 And while there are some age guidelines for certain skills, many trainers say that your pup’s education starts the minute you bring them home.

 Taking the time before you even get a puppy to think about what lifestyle you want to have with your dog, what kind of activities you want them to do with you, and what skills are important for them to be integrated into your lifestyle.